NLP4H/website/content/blog/MS_BERT_intro.md

 Additionally, we see a very large improvement over baseline when looking at performance on sub-score prediction.
 Improving the mean accuracy (or Micro-F1)  by a massive 29.3%.
 This large gain is interesting because sub-score prediction is a much harder task.
 Sub-scores are not directly stated within the notes like EDSS.
 Instead they are often referenced, or symptoms for each sub-score are described.
 Thus, the significant improvement may come from MS-BERT’s ability to better capture the contextual information in order to determine sub-scores.

-## What we would have done differently in retrospect
+## What We Would Have Done Differently in Retrospect

 Our model was trained on notes that were de-identified by replacing both doctor and patient names to the same name -> Ezekiel / Lucie Salamanca.
 The performance was still quite good as that information is not incredibly relevant to the severity of MS, but for other tasks, our embeddings might be sub-optimal.